AppFair/appfair.github.io/index.md

  - Creators: the person or people that develop the software designed to be distributed to Consumers via the Platform.
  - Platform: the software processes that handle the ingestion, validation, packaging, cataloging, rating, and distribution of software from Creators to Consumers.

-This guiding principles for each separate relationship in this collection is:
+The guiding principles for each relationship pair is:

- - Creator-Platform: the Creators trust the distribution platform to treat them fairly.
-Creators should not be advantaged or disadvantaged by hidden rules implemented by the Platform.
+ - Creator-Platform: the Creator trusts the distribution platform to treat them fairly.
+A creator should not be advantaged or disadvantaged by hidden rules implemented by the Platform.
 Creators should have free and unfettered control over how they add, remove, or update apps available in the Platform's catalog.

- - Consumer-Platform: the Consumers trust that the Platform will provide a safe and reliable mechanism to find, research, install, and update software.
-The Consumers rely on the Platform to ensure that there are reliable and accountable communication channels available for the Consumer to relay questions and concerns to the Creator.
+ - Consumer-Platform: the Consumer trusts that the Platform will provide a safe and reliable mechanism to find, research, install, and update software.
+The Consumers rely on the Platform to ensure that there are public and accountable communication channels available for the Consumer to relay questions and concerns to the Creator.

+ – Consumer-Creator: the Consumer trusts that the Creator has provided their app in good-faith and has disclosed all the details about the capabilities of the app and any inherent dangers associated with using the app.
+The Consumer must be confident that the Platform is validating, to the extent possible through automation, that the Creator's product works as designed and does not embed hidden or unwanted functionality that is orthogonal to the claimed benefits of the app.

 ## Ideal: Forever